club-1/flarum-ext-server-side-highlight/README.md

 4. The theme adapts itself to the "dark mode" setting of Flarum.
 5. It works even with BBCode extension disabled.

-It still has a few shortcomings:
+Client-side highlighting is still used, but only for the post preview.

-- The highlighting is not shown in the preview.
+To do:

-- The themes are not configurable.
+- [ ] Add a way to configure the theme.

 ## Installation